|

 If it is questionable whether an animal qualifies as a service animal, EWs may only ask the recipient/applicant the following questions:

-1. If the animal is required because of a disability, and
+- If the animal is required because of a disability and

 Note: Medical Reimbursement for Service Animals

-Direct payments to service animal owners intended to cover costs associated with a service animal must not be considered income for purposes of determining CalFresh eligibility and must be excluded from unearned income as a medical reimbursement.
+Direct payments to service animal owners intended to cover costs associated with a service animal must not be considered income to determine CalFresh eligibility and must be excluded from unearned income as medical reimbursement.

 Payments such as the $50.00 stipend from the Assistance Dog Special Allowance Program are not counted as unearned income when determining CalFresh eligibility.
 However, when determining the amount of medical expenses in accordance with the direct payment must be excluded from the individual’s total medical expenses.

-• The actual cost of transportation to health care appointments, trips to a pharmacy, or other location to fill prescriptions, fittings for dentures, hearing aids, or glasses, as well as trips to the doctor, dentist, etc. Households must verify expenses if they claim the out-of-pocket, non-reimbursed cost for medical travel of elderly and/or disabled members by third parties such as public transportation, taxis, or ride-sharing companies such as Uber or Lyft.
+- The actual cost of transportation to health care appointments, trips to a pharmacy or other location to fill prescriptions, fittings for dentures, hearing aids, or glasses, and trips to the doctor, dentist, etc. Households must verify expenses if they claim the out-of-pocket, non-reimbursed cost for medical travel of elderly and/or disabled members by third parties such as public transportation, taxis, or ride-sharing companies such as Uber or Lyft.

-Note: There is no requirement that medical travel trips be within the county of residence.
+Note: Medical travel trips are not required to be within the county of residence.

 Verification of Medical Travel by Private Vehicle

-When a qualified client travels by private vehicle, rather than paying for a ride directly to a third party, they may claim the expense based on the mileage of the trip.
-To verify medical travel by private vehicle, the EW must accept a verbal or written client statement that travel was required for medical reasons, unless questionable.
+When a qualified client travels by private vehicle, rather than paying for a ride directly to a third party, they may claim the expense based on the trip's mileage.
+To verify medical travel by private vehicle, the EW must accept a verbal or written client statement that travel was required for medical reasons unless questionable.

 Standard Statewide Mileage Rate for Medical Travel